Sid and Nancy: Subjects' reactions

 In a later interview, Lydon was asked the question, "Did the movie get anything right?" to which he replied: "Maybe the name Sid."
 Cox's attitude toward his subjects was negative; one of the reasons he was attracted to the project was that he was afraid that if someone else made it, it would portray its subjects as "real exemplars of Punk, rather than sold-out traitors to it."
 He acknowledged that Lydon's hatred of the movie was "understandable, given that it was based on incidents from his life and centred around one of his friends."
 Lydon claimed that drummer Paul Cook was more upset over the movie than he was, though the latter has not spoken publicly about it.
 In a 1987 interview on The Late Show when asked by interviewer Elayne Boosler about his thoughts on the movie, guitarist Steve Jones said: "For someone who didn't know anything about the Sex Pistols I guess it was a good way of describing it, but it's really hard for me to be judgemental of it because I was actually there at the time.
-I mean I didn’t like the guy who played me. […] The only thing I liked about it was the way they portrayed where and how drugs take you.
-That was the best thing I thought about the movie”.
+I mean I didn't like the guy who played me. […] The only thing I liked about it was the way they portrayed where and how drugs take you.
+That was the best thing I thought about the movie".
 On his radio show, Jonesy's Jukebox in 2006, Jones said he "hated" the movie.
-Ironically, he would later end up interviewing Gary Oldman on his show.
+He would later interview Gary Oldman on his show.

-In Cox's own, 2008, autobiography he refuted Lydon's claim about not meeting before the film, stating that they enjoyed a 90-minute, alcohol-fuelled, discussion about the script, who should play 'Johnny Rotten', and other aspects of production.
+In Cox's own 2008 autobiography, he refuted Lydon's claim about not meeting before the film, stating that they enjoyed a 90-minute, alcohol-fuelled, discussion about the script, who should play 'Johnny Rotten', and other aspects of production.
 Cox stated that Andrew Schofield (who played Lydon in the film) also met with Lydon; and when Lydon noticed Schofield was a Liverpudlian, rather than a Londoner like himself, he encouraged Schofield to play the part as a Scouser, which Cox took as a sign that they agreed it would be better to portray a more fictionalised version of the characters, rather than a strictly accurate re-telling of facts.
 Cox said he then offered the role to Schofield the following day.
 He suggested that Lydon's alcohol consumption at the meeting could explain why Lydon did not recall the event.